treveradams/openerp-freeswitch-connector/patches-for-external/README.md

 ALWAYS LOG OUT PROPERLY!

-Additionally, any time you restart OpenERP, you MUST restart the web_socketio server.
-Restarting the proxy (apache or nginx) is a good idea.
+Additionally, any time you restart OpenERP, you MUST then restart the web_socketio server.
+Restarting the proxy (apache or nginx), after restarting the others, is a good idea.